greenya/irrlichtlime/readme.txt

   If you found bug, please sumbit it at: http://sourceforge.net/tracker/?atid=1355121&group_id=322499&func=browse

-  If you have feture request, please submit it at: http://sourceforge.net/tracker/?atid=1355124&group_id=322499&func=browse
+  If you have feature request, please submit it at: http://sourceforge.net/tracker/?atid=1355124&group_id=322499&func=browse